 By the view-dial on Vatnsás in Stykkishólmur - the pillar is very tall

-The other view-dial is on Vatnsás close to Hotel Stykkishólmur.
-That one was erected in 1986.
-I always show you photos of me by the view-dials to demonstrate how tall the pillars are and the pillar of this view-dial is very tall.
+I always show you photos of me by the view-dials to demonstrate how tall the pillars are, and this view-dial's pillar is very tall.

-The view-dial is a round thin copperplate showing a time of 3 hours and the names and height of the surrounding mountains.
+The view-dial is a round, thin copperplate showing a time of 3 hours and the names and height of the surrounding mountains.

-We also don't know who designed this one.
-It would be good to know who the designer is, so if anybody, who reads my travel-blog knows who the designer of these view-dials are, please contact me :)
+It would be good to know who the designer is, so if anybody who reads my travel blog knows who the designer of these view-dials is, please get in touch with me :)

 Súgandisey island